veltzer/demos-orc-k8s/exercises/01_get_to_know_the_dashboard/exercise.md

     Take the attached `minikube-dashboard.yaml` file and apply it like this:
     `$ kubectl apply -f minikube-dashboard.yaml`

-* Now view the dashboard by accessing the ip of minikube:
+* Now view the dashboard by accessing the ip of Minikube:
     `$ minikube ip`
     at port 31000

-* Now familiarize yourself with the kubernetes dashboard.
+* Now familiarize yourself with the Kubernetes dashboard.
     * the namespace selector
     * the various objects
     * the search bar